 Finally, questions of whether some business arrangement or conduct violates the antitrust laws, and what to do about it if it does, are resolved through a process.
 The process may involve a criminal investigation by the Antitrust Division of the Department of Justice and a subsequent plea agreement or criminal prosecution, a merger investigation by the Antitrust Division or the Federal Trade Commission and a subsequent consent decree settlement or merger litigation in federal court or in an FTC administrative proceeding, or a private litigation (perhaps a class action) for treble damages and injunctive relief in federal court.
 Some of the most far-reaching developments in modern antitrust law have been changes in the process, including in the rules governing prudential standing, motions to dismiss, summary judgment, class certification, and the admission of expert testimony and we will touch upon these in the course.

-Everything you need for either the survey procedure course is on this web site.
+Everything you need for any of the courses is on this web site.
 There is no required text and indeed nothing for you to buy.
-A pdf of the required reading is at the tope of each unit page.
-Although we have a lot to cover, the required reading will not take longer than four hours per class.
-If you hit four hours and still have more to read, feel free to stop reading.
+A pdf of the required reading is at the top of each unit page.
+Although we have a lot to cover, the required reading will not take longer than two hours for every hour of class.
+If you hit four hours for a two-credit class and still have more to read, feel free to stop reading.
 I will send around an email every week that prioritizes the reading.
 If you pay attention to the prioritization and run out of time to finish the reading, you will be fine.
 Anything that is really important in the lower priority reading I will cover in class.
 The materials for the most part are presented in full text and everything in them is fair game for discussion in class.
 The materials were chosen variously for their currency, fact patterns, treatment of precedent, procedural posture, evidentiary questions, and, occasionally, the errors they contain.
 Unlike the typical antitrust course, the principal cases are not chosen for their precedential significance.
 While some of these cases will become major precedents, many will not.

 Read the materials once with some care but do not obsess over them.
 For the most part, the readings will consist of court documents, such as complaints, motions, briefs, interlocutory orders, trial court decisions, and appeals decisions.
 These materials are not boiled down to their essence, where everything is important (as you would find in a casebook), and there is no need to know everything in them.
 Of course, the more you know from the reading, the more you will get from the course.
 The materials in this course are not necessarily works of art and you undoubtedly will find some of them lacking, but what we will be reading are the actual documents that appeared in the case.
 I encourage you to be critical of the materials.
 I have found that I learn the most from what I believe are mistakes or missed opportunities, and asking how I would have done it differently.